Srinath-N-R/netflix-insights-chatbot/README.md

 # Netflix Insights Chatbot

 This repository contains a chatbot application designed to provide insights into Netflix engagement trends for the year 2023.
-The system consists of a Flask backend and a React frontend, utilizing advanced AI models to handle user queries about Netflix titles, technical specifications, and industry figures.
+The system consists of a Flask backend and a React frontend, utilizing advanced AI models, RAG pipeline and text-to-sql to handle user queries about Netflix titles, technical specifications, and engagement trends.

 ## Table of Contents